thomasfady/Synology_SA_20_25/README.md

 To fix this vulnerability, I advise addressing two points:

-- Fix the XSS by encoding output during the activity log rendering
+- Fix the XSS by encoding the output during the activity log rendering
-- Ask the old password to modify the administrator account
+- Require the old password to modify the administrator account

 ## SQLite Injection

 ### Explanation

-The same endpoint as the XSS one is vulnerable to SQLite Injection.
-I identify a way to get access to shared folders file by using this injection.
-I'm searching for a way to upload a file to be able to trigger my old reported vulnerability: **Unauthenticated RCE with root privileges in DSM and SRM**".
+The same endpoint is vulnerable to SQLite Injection.
+I identified a way  to get access to the shared folders file using this injection.
+I'm looking for a way to upload a file to be able to trigger my old reported vulnerability: **Unauthenticated RCE with root privileges in DSM and SRM**".
 This vulnerability is not fixed on SRM and requires only to be able to write on the disk.

-On DSM, the sharing feature allows defining an upload folder but I didn't find this on SRM.
+On DSM, the sharing feature allows to define an upload folder but I couldn't find it on SRM.

 ### Exploitation